 The mask dance of the Drametse community is a sacred dance performed during the Drametse festival in honor of Guru Padmasambhava, who is regarded as the second Buddha in Bhutan and who is also inscribed by UNESCO in 2008 on the representative list of the intangible cultural heritage of humanity.
 I think in a nutshell, these are some of the oldest things that you could see in this beautiful and very unique country.
-A country with which India has very special relations and any tourist coming here must read a little bit about it’s history and culture.
+A country with which India has very special relations and any tourist coming here must read a little bit about its history and culture.

 National Museum – Bhutan History, Heritage, and Culture

 Anuradha: I remember, visiting the National Museum in Paro.
 If I am not wrong, it’s built-in a very unique conch shell or Shankha shape and that was what stands out in my memory.
-To me, Bhutan is something that is very well rooted in its own culture even when it looking at the future and assimilating all that is happening in the World which is something not many countries have.
-Especially, Asia has managed to do, to stay extremely rooted in their own culture and that is something probably Bhutan can pitch the World.
+To me, Bhutan is something that is very well rooted in its own culture even when it looks at the future and assimilates all that is happening in the World which is something not many countries have.
+Especially, Asia has managed to do, to stay extremely rooted in their own culture and that is something probably Bhutan can pitch to the World.

 Ruchira: I think that is an excellent point that you have made and I freely agree with you.
-Ideally, that’s how one should be because one has to contemporize, one has to live in present but at the same time, it is your root that makes you what you are.
-This nation does that beautifully and because you talked about the National Museum of Bhutan located in Paro, I think it is a very unique structure and just recently, it has been modernized and has reopened to the public.
+Ideally, that’s how one should be because one has to contemporize, one has to live in the present but at the same time, it is your root that makes you what you are.
+This nation does that beautifully and because you talked about the National Museum of Bhutan located in Paro, I think it is a very unique structure, and just recently, it has been modernized and has reopened to the public.

 India was associated with this project.
 We supported them in this project and the current version of the national museum is so beautiful and not just the unique structure but the way exhibits have been showcased, are quite beautiful.
 To every Indian, I would say please visit this museum.
 It is located in Paro and just as you get off your flight, it is not really far.